 The Personal MBA by Josh Kaufman

-This book gives all relevant information of an MBA in a single book.
-It has given me a fundamental understanding of the five parts of a business: create something of value, for someone that wants or needs this, in a way for a good price, in a way they want and satisfy them, while the company makes enough profit.
-This heavily influences how I practice my business.
+This book gives all relevant information about an MBA in a single book.
+It has given me a fundamental understanding of the five parts of a business: create something of value, for someone that wants or needs this, in a way for a reasonable price, in a way they want and satisfy them, while the company makes enough profit.
+But it also goes into the organization and human side of businesses.
+As a result, the book heavily influences how I practice my business.

 Deep Work by Cal Newport